-From December 2021 I will be a CNRS research engineer, still in SIMM.
-I will focus on rheology, and I will especially design experiments coupling rheology and visualisation methods.
+I am a research engineer at CNRS since December 2021.
+I am working in the research lab SIMM, at ESPCI in Paris.
+I focus on rheology, and I especially design experiments coupling rheology and visualisation methods.

-After my PhD I worked in IUSTI, a CNRS / Aix-Marseille University lab, as a postdoc.
+After my PhD I worked in IUSTI (Marseille), as a postdoc for 18 months.
 The project, supervised by Henri Lhuissier and Yoël Forterre, consisted in measuring the deformation of concentrated suspension drops upon impact on a hard surface as a function of several parameters (impact energy, suspension characteristics).

 On this website you will be able to find some information about me and my research.
 Browse the menu and read more details about my research projects.

 Last update : December 2021